OMS (Outcome Measurement System) Methodology

 Results are submitted through a centralized online system.
 As soon as a survey is collected for an individual CAC, that response is automatically added to aggregated state and national reports, without any need for CACs to manually report their data to these organizations.
 This allows State Chapters and NCA to monitor trends, identifying training and technical assistance needs across the CAC movement.

-On national reports, the percentage of caregivers or team members that select the various response options on each item are reported (for example, the percentage of caregivers that “Strongly Agree” to an item out of the total number of caregivers that responded to that item).
+On national reports, the percentage of caregivers, youth, or team members that select the various response options on each item are reported (for example, the percentage of caregivers that “Strongly Agree” to an item out of the total number of caregivers that responded to that item).
 On some reports, this is broken out by those that Strongly Agree, Somewhat Agree, Somewhat Disagree, Strongly Disagree, or answer “I Don’t Know” to a particular item.
 On other reports, Strongly Agree and Somewhat Agree may be combined for an overall percentage that “Agree” with an item.
-On items that offer a “Not Applicable” response option, those responses are removed from analysis, such as items on the Caregiver Follow-Up Survey where “Not Applicable” means a family did not receive a specific service or on the MDT Survey where “Not Applicable” means a team member is not involved in that particular part of the CAC/MDT process.
+On items that offer a “Not Applicable” response option, those responses are removed from analysis, such as items on the Caregiver Follow-Up Survey where “Not Applicable” means a family did not receive a specific service. or on the MDT Survey where “Not Applicable” means a team member is not involved in that particular part of the CAC/MDT process.
 Responses from individual CACs are not reported in national reports, although CACs are encouraged to use their online accounts to view their own results and compare these results to state and national averages for benchmarking purposes.